kirankrch24/Python-Web-Scrapper/IMDB/README.md

 **"IMDB.txt"** is created to understand html code of the website.

-**"try.ipynb"**  this notbook is created for my personal help to do some try and error code.
+**"try.ipynb"**  this notebook is created for my personal help to do some try and error code.